snaqv1993/PreventureDevTest/README.md

 1. Ensure node and npm are installed on the machine
 2. Clone the Repo
 3. Open Command prompt and move to the local directory where repository has been cloned.
-Make sure you are into the folder where index.js is located.
+Make sure you are into the folder where index.js is located and "dataset.json" is available in the same level.
 4. Run either "nodemon index.js" or "node index.js"

 URLS